 Thus the Summative assessment consists of;

 - 50% individual essay that asks for critical reflection on the role of psychology in addressing real-world problems

-- 50% of credit is for a group poster presentation that asks for an integrative interpretation of material across sessions, explicitly drawing out key themes.
+- 50% of credit is for a group presentation that asks for an integrative interpretation of material across sessions, explicitly drawing out key themes.

 Formative feedback given during tutorials will provide students with opportunities to review their work to deepen their understanding and will therefore support resourcefulness and resilience.
-The poster presentation will support the acquisition of communication and presentation skills, which are highly prized employability skills.
+The presentation will support the acquisition of communication and presentation skills, which are highly prized employability skills.

 - To provide students with an understanding of how psychological theories and insights are relevant to addressing real-world issues

 - To make students aware of the research activity taking place within Surrey's School of Psychology